 We’re not sold on the idea that the 11-inch screen – which features specially-crafted curves at the edge for a more natural look – is an edge-to-edge display, as the bezel around the edge is still pretty chunky, to make sure you don’t tap the wrong thing when zooming through your apps.

 The 2388x1668 resolution translates to a 264-pixels per inch sharpness, and it looks great for every task we tried.
 The peak brightness of 600 nits is a little on the low side these days though, as it means the screen is not HDR-compliant – although it is capable of playing back HDR content, just to confuse things.
+The 2021 iPad Pro 12.9 can go brighter – up to 1,600 nits of peak brightness – and might be a better choice if that's something you really need.

 iPad Pro (2018): Apple Pencil